Lithgow Floodplain Management

 Complying development is a fast-track approval process for straight forward residential, commercial and industrial development.
 If the application meets specific criteria, it can be determined by a council or accredited certifier.

 You can carry out complying development on flood prone lots, subject to the requirements of the relevant Code.
-Refer to Clauses 3.5; 3A.38 and 5A.30 under the relevant Codes specifying development.

 (a) a flood storage area,